FAQs - MOSERS’ Board Rule on Separation of Service

 1. Who do these new Board Rules affect?

-The new Board Rules affect new retirees of the Missouri State Employees Plan (MSEP, MSEP 2000, and MSEP 2011), Judicial Plan and Judicial Plan 2011, and the Administrative Law Judges & Legal Advisors Plan who are applying for retirement on January 1, 2021 or after.
+The new Board Rules affect new retirees of the Missouri State Employees Plan (MSEP, MSEP 2000, and MSEP 2011), Judicial Plan and Judicial Plan 2011, Administrative Law Judges & Legal Advisors Plan, and the CURP who are applying for retirement on January 1, 2021 or after.

 2. What is the reason for the new Board Rules on bona fide termination and rehire of employees by the same employer?

 The IRS has specific rules around when a member of a qualified governmental pension plan may receive a retirement benefit.
 Specifically, the IRS requires an employee to have a bona fide termination with the employer before receiving a retirement benefit.
 MOSERS has conferred with its outside tax counsel and confirmed that without a separation from service, there can be federal tax penalties for both the member and MOSERS.
 The Board Rules are designed to follow the IRS guidelines for separation of service and prevent such tax penalties from being levied against our retirees and the System.

 3. What does the IRS require for a bona fide termination to have occurred?

 A bona fide termination has always been a requirement for retirement benefits to be effective.
 While the IRS has not stated the number of days that constitute a bona fide termination, they have issued guidelines detailing certain requirements.
 For a bona fide termination of employment to have occurred, there must be no prearrangement, written or oral, for reemployment prior to the member's termination date.
 To help ensure compliance, MOSERS requires members to observe a 30-day separation of service period before reemployment in any capacity can occur with the same employer.